Kiron

 Welcome to kiron campus

-One common pain point amongst our learners was that they enroll into a program, so they don’t forget about/lose it, even if they do not plan to study it right away.
+One common pain point amongst the learners was that they enroll into a program, so they don’t forget about/lose it, even if they do not plan to study it right away.
+However, this resulted into a cluttered overview page of enrolled programs.

-The case study I’ve picked for Kiron is to show how I solved this problem.
+The case study I’ve picked for Kiron is to show how I solved this trivial problem.

 A new feature request

-When we get requests that will affect Kiron learners, we research to discover how.
-In this case, considering their previously mentioned pain point, we wanted to understand how the <Wishlist> would be useful to them.
+Upon getting partner requests that affected Kiron learners, I researched to discover the impact, as I wanted to understand if and how the <Wishlist> would be useful to them.

 What do our learners think?